gbattra/CS5330/P3/report03.md

 **Extra Feature Detection/Display**

 For each region, the system computes the bounding box and oriented bounding box, displaying each in the output image, along with the height and width of the oriented bounding box.

+## Reflection

+Overall, I found this project very rewarding.
+The program is relatively fast, in that it can process video feed in real-time as objects are introduced and removed.
+After struggling with the computation for the moments about the central axis and getting the right corners for the oriented bounding box, it was incredibly satisfactory to see it working in action.
+I'm also happy with my code design.
+There are always ways I could have improved, but being new to C++ at the start of this course, I am picking up on it relatively quickly.
+This project I leveraged OOP extensively to minimize code redundancy.
+Additionally, the nested nature of the pipeline objects makes it easy to create pipelines which terminate at various steps without needing to change the way the controller behaves.

+I was also surprised at how well the system was able to classify objects, especially given such limitted feature data (height, width, % oriented bounding box filled, and one moment about the central axis).
+Of course, this can be attributed to the fact that it was only trained on 10 objects which themselves were very diverse is size and shape.
+Plus, given the blank white backdrop created a very easy environment for segmentation.

+## Resources

+- OpenCV Documentation
+- TutorialsPoint